Exelon Patch 5 Transdermal patch

 If it is almost time for you to apply the next patch dose, skip the patch you missed and apply the next patch when you are meant to.

 Otherwise, apply a new patch as soon as you remember, and then go back to your usual schedule.

 Do not apply two Exelon Patches to make up for the one you missed.
 This may increase the chance of you getting an unwanted side effect.

-Tell your doctor if you have not applied your Exelon Patch for several days.
+Tell your doctor if you have not applied your Exelon Patch for more than three days.
 Do not apply the next patch before you have talked to your doctor.
 Your doctor will restart you at the lowest dose to help prevent side effects such as nausea and vomiting.

 If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.

 If your Exelon Patch falls off, apply a new patch to the same site for the rest of the 24 hours.
 Replace this patch the next day at the same time as usual.

 Do not re-apply the used patch.
 Applying a new patch ensures that your body keeps getting the medicine it needs.

 If you think that you or anyone else may have accidentally applied more than one Exelon Patch at a time or swallowed a patch, immediately telephone your doctor or the Poisons Information Centre (telephone number 13 11 26), or go to Accident and Emergency at your nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.

 Keep the telephone numbers for these places handy.